KostasAronis/stegajs/README.md

 # Usage

-Use it as a cli tool, below are the helptext provided:
+Meant to be used as a cli tool.
+This app requires ffmpeg to be present in your path.

 [(Back to top)](#table-of-contents)